HomeBlogSquid vs. Octopus - A Deep Dive into Their Differences

 Arms/Tentacles

-8 arms + 2 longer tentacles with clubs
+8 arms + 2 long tentacles

 Head